NetLog-IDS/CICFlowMeterWithPCAPIndexes/README.md

 # Engelen's CICFlowMeter with PCAP Indexes

 This is a modified version of CICFlowMeter tool from [pull request #11](https://github.com/GintsEngelen/CICFlowMeter/pull/11).
 Other than generating flow CSV, this tool also generates the PCAP indexes of every packet contained in the flow.
-For example, if a flow has PCAP indexes 10, 11, and 13, that means the 10th, 11th, and 13th packets in the PCAP are part of that flow. **Note that at this point, it only supports file inputs, not folder inputs.**
+For example, if a flow has PCAP indexes 10, 11, and 13, that means the 10th, 11th, and 13th packets in the input PCAP are part of that flow.
+This is useful when you need to be able to revert flows back into PCAP (e.g. you need `train.pcap` and `test.pcap` after train-test splitting). **Note that at this point, it only supports file inputs, not folder inputs.**

 ## Running the Tool